php-ru/symfony-docs-ru/messenger/multiple_buses.rst

 Auto-wiring is a great feature that allows you to reduce the amount of configuration required for your service container to be created.
-By using ``MessageBusInterface`` as argument typehint in your services, the default configured bus will be injected (i.e ``messenger.bus.commands`` in above examples).
+By using ``MessageBusInterface`` as argument type-hint in your services, the default configured bus will be injected (i.e ``messenger.bus.commands`` in above examples).

 When working with multiple buses, you can use the ``DependencyInjection`` component's